Robert Williams III: Professional career

-Boston Celtics (2018–present)
+Boston Celtics (2018–2023)

 Come the 2018 NBA draft, instead of being a lottery pick, Williams fell to the 27th overall pick where he was selected by the Boston Celtics due to concerns about his work ethic.
 On July 5, 2018, the Boston Celtics signed Williams.
 Williams did not initially make a good impression, being criticized for showing up late and missing team functions.
 His reputation for missing flights and video meetings caused him to earn the moniker "Time Lord" on online Boston Celtics fandoms.

-Williams made his professional debut on October 23, 2018, playing 4 minutes during the Celtics' loss to Orlando Magic, before being assigned to the Maine Red Claws on November 2.
+Williams made his professional debut on October 23, 2018, playing four minutes during the Celtics' loss to Orlando Magic, before being assigned to the Maine Red Claws on November 2.
 Throughout November and December, Williams split his time between the G League and the NBA, before starting to gain more game time with the Celtics following an injury to Al Horford.
 On December 11, 2018, Williams blocked two shots by NBA All Star Anthony Davis during a game against the New Orleans Pelicans.
 During the 2021 NBA playoffs, Williams dealt with a turf toe injury.
 In Game 1 of the first round against the Brooklyn Nets, Williams blocked 9 shots to set a team playoff record for blocks in a game.
 He also scored 11 points and grabbed 9 rebounds.
 Despite this record, the team lost the game.
 The injury hobbled Williams for the remainder of the series and Williams left Game 3 with a sprained ankle after playing just 6 minutes.
 He missed games 4 and 5, and the team lost the series 4–1.

 On December 31, 2021, Williams recorded his first career triple-double, putting up 10 points, 11 rebounds, and 10 assists, in a 123–108 win over the Phoenix Suns.
 On March 28, 2022, the Celtics announced that Williams had suffered a torn meniscus in his left knee and would be out indefinitely.
-Two days later, he underwent surgery and was ruled out for at least 4-to-6 weeks.
+Two days later, he underwent surgery and was ruled out for at least four-to-six weeks.

+Portland Trail Blazers (2023–present)

+2023–24

+On October 1, 2023, Williams, along with Malcolm Brogdon and two future first-round draft picks, was traded to the Portland Trail Blazers in exchange for Jrue Holiday.
+On October 25, Williams made his Trail Blazers debut, putting up 10 points and seven rebounds off the bench in a 123–111 loss to the Los Angeles Clippers.
+But his season was cut short, suffering a patellar dislocation after colliding with Jaren Jackson Jr. on the Blazers' November 5 game against Memphis.
+Having successful right knee surgery a few days later, the injury ended his season after six games.

+2024–25

+On September 30, 2024, Williams was cleared for training camp after coming off knee surgery.
+On November 8, Williams made his return from injury putting up 13 points, three rebounds and two assists off the bench in a 127–102 loss against the Minnesota Timberwolves.
+This game marked the first time he scored a three-pointer in his NBA career.